Terwilliger69105/69105.github.io/nimu.md

 **August 6th-B, 2020 - 15:15:15**

 I knew that tensions were high.
 Yzin tried to leave out of guilt and worry for the humans.
 I knew she would come back but I couldn't let her go.
 She has a love for him and he has a love for her.
 She was stuck in her head thinking she was a monster.
 I brought them to the Eyes and tried to help.
 They seem happy now.
 We went to a city full of monsters and plant-based creatures.
 Now we're at some sort of human gathering.

 ---

+**August 4th, 2020 - 02:17:20**

+I like being back with the Humans.
+They don't understand me.
+That's okay.
+They're nice.
+They get me food.
+They care about me.
+The other girls are nice.
+They include me.
+Emily seems familiar but I can't say why.
+I like this new home.
+I'm happy.
+The Order exists here, too.
+That's okay.
+I'll help the Humans get rid of them.
+I'll make sure none of the Humans pass away.
+I heard talk of going to outer space.
+I would love to.
+I wonder if they need protection up there.

+---

+**July 24th, 2020 - 11:32:45**

+New humans live at the bar.
+They say they're going to help rebuild the city.
+Other humans asked if they were with the North.
+They said they aren't.
+I like knowing that.
+The Order works with the North.
+They try to screw up the new Humans.
+I hope the other Humans are okay.
+They went through the Exit.
+I wonder if I'll see them again.

+---

+**July 9th, 2020 - 06:27:11**

+I tried to sleep.
+Some men tried to abduct me.
+They said they were going to take me to a show.
+Members of the Order.
+Fancy clothes.
+I killed them.
+All of them.
+They called for backup.
+I killed the backup.
+My clothes are ruined.
+I need new clothes.
+I wonder if the Humans sell clothes.
+There's a trading area near the gate in.
+I'm going to go look.

+---